 We see many patients whose leg and calf pain is a direct result of nerve compression within the back known as Sciatica, most commonly this involves shooting pain down the leg often extending into the calf, however sometimes the pain occurs as just calf pain without additional symptoms.
 Often this occurs as sudden calf pain or can be described as a shooting pain in the calf.

-Pain in the leg or calf can be brought on by many different things, with symptoms ranging from mild to severe.
-Often leg and calf pain is caused by a certain activity or a direct injury.
-Without obvious causes, there may be a more complicated problem related to a biomechemical issue as a result of stresses and strains on the body.
+Alternative causes for pain in the leg or calf can be brought on by many different things, with symptoms ranging from mild to severe.
+Often leg and calf pain is caused by a certain activity or a direct injury without obvious causes, yet there may be a more complicated problem related to a bio-mechanical issue as a result of stresses and strains on the body.